Free Book mark Pattern

 Round 3: Ch 3, sk first st, *(4 dc, ch 5, 4 dc in ch sp), sk next 3 sts, rep from * to end, join with a sl st to top of ch 3.
 5 ch sps, 40 dc

-For Keychain – Chain 12, pass in your metal key holder. sl st to the first ch, fasten off.
+For Keychain – Chain 12, pass in your metal key holder. slst to the first ch, and fasten off.

-For bookmark, do not fasten off, set it aside.
+For the bookmark, do not fasten it off; set it aside.

 To make the Tassel:

-Wrap yarn multiple times around your phone or cut out cardboard the same size as your cell phone.
-(Thickness of yarn on both sides of your phone/cardboard would be the volume of your Tassels)
+Wrap yarn around your phone multiple times or cut out cardboard the same size as your cell phone.
+(The thickness of yarn on both sides of your phone/cardboard would be the volume of your Tassels)

 Cut yarn at the yarn.